 White-collar crimes, in general, are non-violent crimes committed with the purpose of achieving financial gain.
 Although they are non-violent, they can result in serious penalties.
-If you are being investigated for or charged with a white-collar crime, contact our experienced criminal defense attorneys at Spolin Law P.C. today.
+If you are being investigated for or charged with a white-collar crime, contact our experienced criminal defense attorneys or staff members at Spolin Law P.C. today.
 Call us at (310) 424-5816 to find out how we can help you.

 Some of the most common white-collar crimes include…

 Fraud is essentially committing a deceitful act for money.
 There are different types of fraud, including:

 - Securities fraud — Securities fraud includes insider trading, which is where a person uses confidential information about a brand or company to buy or sell stock in the stock market.
 Corporations can also commit securities fraud if they knowingly issue false or misleading public statements about the company’s financial health and prospects in order to attract investors.

 - Insurance fraud — Insurance fraud is a scheme to collect on an insurance policy.
 When committing insurance fraud, you may end up committing another crime alongside it.
 For example, burning down a building for the insurance money would add an arson charge to insurance fraud.

 - Business or corporate fraud — Business fraud is different from securities fraud because these businesses aren’t just making false statements; they’re doctoring financial documents as well.
 Falsified financial statements usually swell profits and hide losses, and they can be used to hide illegal transactions as well.
 Business fraud can also be used to describe illegal kickbacks to executives or misuse of company funds or property.